PERMANENT ESTABLISHMENT IN SPAIN

 online company formation in Spain

-- To prepare company by-laws.
+- Preparation of the company by-laws.

-- To open a bank account.
+- Opening a bank account.

 professional employer organization (PEO) IN SPAIN OR IN EUROPE

-Those PEO Agencies enrolls your employee within their company performing the contract, payrolls and tax obligations although the employee will be managed by your company team, representing your company exactly as if he or she were your employee working to meet your requirements in that country.
-Nevertheless, this against national and european employment laws which only enables to provide this kind of service to Temporary Employment Agencies (TEA) and for temporal contracts.
-If this is not the case the PEO is committing illegal assignments of workers and both companies, the PEO Agency and the Company could be responsible in front of the Spanish Employment Inspeccion for employment sanctions, and the employee can sue and claim to both companies.
+Those PEO Agencies enroll your employee within their company, carrying out the contract, payrolls and tax obligations, even though the employee will be managed by your company's team, representing your company exactly as if he or she were your employee working to meet your requirements in that country.
+Nevertheless, this is against national and european employment laws which only allow Temporary Employment Agencies (TEA) to provide this kind of service, and for temporal contracts.
+If this is not the case, the PEO is committing illegal assignments of workers and both companies, the PEO Agency and the Company could be responsible to the Spanish Employment Inspeccion for employment sanctions, and the employee could sue and make a claim against both companies.

 Conclusions

-- The choice between forming a branch or a subsidiary in Spain (Spanish company - S.L.
-S.A.) may be influenced by commercial considerations (a company might provide a more “stable” presence than a branch and clients may prefer to invoice a Spanish company) or by legal considerations (a subsidiary limits the shareholder's liability).
+- The choice between forming a branch or a subsidiary in Spain (Spanish company - S.L. or S.A.) may be influenced by commercial considerations (a company might provide a more “stable” presence than a branch and clients may prefer to invoice a Spanish company) or by legal considerations (a subsidiary limits the shareholder's liability).